embedly/embedly-docs/index.rst

 Tools and Libraries
 -------------------
-There are a number of tools and libraries, which Embedly and the community have built, which plug into existing software and programming languages.
+There are a number of tools and libraries that Embedly and the community have built, which plug into existing software and programming languages.
 This is the best place to start developing.